Jae-Hyun-Cha/cse15l-lab-reports/lab-report-week1.md

     Setting up the course specific account
     - If you are a Windows user, you should download OpenSSH (Follow the link!) [https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui)
     - Only download the OpenSSH __client__.
 Do not download the server.
-    - For the first step, type the command in your terminal.
+    - For the first step, type the command in your terminal and type in your password.
     ```
      $ ssh cs15lfa22zz@ieng6.ucsd.edu
     ```